gtk-rs/gtk4-rs/book/src/introduction.md

-# The GTK-Rust book
+# Introduction

-*by Julian Hofer, Bilal Elmoussaoui & Christopher Davis with contributions from the community*
+Welcome to *GUI development with Rust and GTK 4*.

-Welcome to the GTK-Rust book, a book about developing graphical applications using GTK and Rust.
+GTK 4 is the newest version of a popular cross-platform widget toolkit.
-GTK is a cross-platform widget toolkit which supports a wide range of programming languages.
+Thanks to the information provided by GObject-Introspection, GTK's API can be easily target by various programming languages.
-Thanks to GObject-Introspection, GTK's API even describes the ownership of its parameters.
+It even describes the ownership of its parameters!

-Managing ownership while remaining low-level is one of Rust's greatest strengths, which makes it an excellent choice to develop GTK apps with it.
+Managing ownership without giving up speed is one of Rust's greatest strengths, which makes it an excellent choice to develop GTK apps with it.
 With this combination you don't have to worry about hitting bottlenecks mid-project anymore.
 Additionally, with Rust you'll have nice things like:
  - Thread safety